ADVERTISEMENT

 Beyond Fixing to Predicting: Preventing Digital Traffic Jams

-The ability to forecast user needs enables native-AI systems to directly influence users’ daily lives on digital platforms.
-For example, native AI systems have learned that at approximately 8:00 PM each night, many neighborhoods watch movies online.
+Once native AI systems know what you need, they can begin to influence your daily life on digital platforms.
+For example, native AI systems have learned that around 8:00 PM every night, many people in their neighborhoods watch movies online.

 The Network’s Built-In Security Guard: Stopping Threats Before They Strike